UVU-AI-Innovate/UTTA/README.md

 ## 🙏 Acknowledgments

 - Thanks to all contributors who have helped shape UTTA
-- Special thanks to the DSPy, LangChain, and LlamaIndex communities
+- Special thanks to the DSPy, OpenAI, and HuggingFace communities
 - Gratitude to the educational institutions that have provided valuable feedback

 ## 📞 Contact